 This part of your policy pays to repair or rebuild your home if it is damaged or destroyed by fire, hurricane, hail, lightning, or other disaster listed in your policy.
 It will not pay for damage caused by a flood, earthquake, or routine wear and tear.
 When purchasing coverage for the structure of your home, it is important to buy enough to rebuild your home.
+We can help you decide what amount of coverage is right for you.

-Most standard policies also cover structures that are detached from your home such as a garage, tool shed, or gazebo.
+Most standard policies also cover structures that are detached from your home, such as a garage, tool shed, or gazebo.
 Generally, these structures are covered for about 10% of the amount of insurance you have on the structure of your home.
 If you need more coverage, talk to your insurance agent about purchasing more insurance.

 Your furniture, clothes, sports equipment, and other personal items are covered if they are stolen or destroyed by fire, hurricane, or other insured disaster.
 Most companies provide coverage for 50% to 70% of the amount of insurance you have on the structure of your home.
-So if you have $100,000 worth of insurance on the structure of your home, you would have between $50,000 to $70,000 worth of coverage for your belongings.
+For instance, if you have $100,000 worth of insurance on the structure of your home, you would have between $50,000 to $70,000 worth of coverage for your belongings.
 The best way to determine if this is enough coverage is to conduct a home inventory.

 This part of your policy includes off-premises coverage.
 This means that your belongings are covered anywhere in the world, unless you have decided against off-premises coverage.
 Some companies limit the amount to 10% of the amount of insurance you have for your possessions.